 Teamwork in Antigua

-As a journalism and mass communication student with a minor in theatre arts, Cameron Smith (’16) had been hearing about BJU’s Antigua Mission Team since his freshman year.
+As a journalism and mass communication student with a minor in theatre, Cameron Smith (’16) had been hearing about BJU’s Antigua Mission Team since his freshman year.
 The team was led by one of Cameron’s JMC professors, Kathryn Gamet, and her husband Jonny, who works as the information director for the Bruins.

 Cameron already enjoyed the way that his classes went beyond basic skills to career and ministry applications.
 “I love the fact that I can take a class in video equipment operation, and learn so much more beyond how to operate a camera,” he says.
 “How do I apply this skill in my overall plan?
 How do I use this for Christ and for the Gospel?”